Lithuanian Diplomatic Service: Finances

-Independent Lithuania (since 1990)
+Lithuania (since 1990)

-After Lithuania declared independence on 11 March 1990, steps had to be taken to consolidate the previously exiled diplomatic service into the new national government.
+After Lithuania declared the restoration of independence on 11 March 1990, steps had to be taken to consolidate the previously exiled diplomatic service into the new national government.
 A great contribution in this respect was made by surviving diplomats in the US, Vatican, Canada, Venezuela, whom Lithuania still recognized.
 Shortly, on 17 June, the Foreign Ministry was reinstated, with Algirdas Saudargas appointed its first head.
 On 11 February 1991, Lithuania's independence was recognized by Iceland, and on 17 September 1991, the country was accepted to the United Nations.
 One of the first critical diplomatic achievements was the agreement with the Russia Federation laying down the grounds for cross-border relations that was signed on 29 July 1991.
 Both states undertook to fairly comply with the generally recognized principles and norms of international law in their relationship.
 The signing of this agreement was followed by yet another achievement: the full withdrawal of the Soviet Armed Forces from Lithuania by 31 August 1993.

 On 26 April 1994, the Republic of Lithuania and Poland signed an agreement on friendly relations and good neighboring cooperation, laying down a foundation for the strategic partnership between the two countries.
 Lithuania's accession to NATO on 29 March 2004 was an important factor that consolidated the country's independence; the foundations for the accession were laid in Washington on 1 February 1998, when the US, Lithuania, Latvia, and Estonia signed a Partnership Charter.
 The Charter endorsed a common goal of working together to create conditions for the integration of the so-called Vilnius Group into European and trans-Atlantic political, economic, and security structures, including NATO.

 Another achievement was Lithuania entering the European Union on 1 May 2004 and the Schengen Area on 21 December 2007.
 In 2011, Lithuania was the first Baltic state to preside over the Organization for Security and Co-operation in Europe.
 The presidency helped Lithuania boost its influence in international affairs.
 In the second half of 2013, the country presided over the Council of the European Union.
 On 17 October 2013, Lithuania was elected, by majority vote, non-permanent member of the UN Security Council for the 2014–2015 term and presided over the Council in February 2014 and May 2015.